versia-pub/server/README.md

 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white) ![Bun](https://img.shields.io/badge/Bun-%23000000.svg?style=for-the-badge&logo=bun&logoColor=white) ![VS Code Insiders](https://img.shields.io/badge/VS%20Code%20Insiders-35b393.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white) ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white) ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black) ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white) ![ESLint](https://img.shields.io/badge/ESLint-4B3263?style=for-the-badge&logo=eslint&logoColor=white) [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa?style=for-the-badge)](code_of_conduct.md)

-> [!IMPORTANT]
-> This project is **not abandoned**, my laptop merely broke and I am waiting for a new one to arrive

 ## What is this?

 This is a project to create a federated social network based on the [Lysand](https://lysand.org) protocol.
-It is currently in alpha phase, with basic federation and API support.
+It is currently in alpha phase, with basic federation and almost complete Mastodon API support.

 This project aims to be a fully featured social network, with a focus on privacy, security, and performance.
-It will implement the Mastodon API for support with clients that already support Mastodon or Pleroma.
+It implements the Mastodon API for support with clients that already support Mastodon or Pleroma.

 > [!NOTE]
 > This project is not affiliated with Mastodon or Pleroma, and is not a fork of either project.
 It is a new project built from the ground up.